 A small campus situated less than a kilometre from the Broadway site; Wolverhampton Street provides a specialist facility catering for motor vehicle engineering and maintenance.
-The workshops were built in 1985 and the teaching blowck in 1997, both comprising flexible steel framed buildings finished in a mixture of brickwork and profiled metal cladding.
+The workshops were built in 1985 and the teaching block in 1997, both comprising flexible steel framed buildings finished in a mixture of brickwork and profiled metal cladding.
 The total gross floor area is 1,554m2.
-Entrance to the site is through a public car park with a direct service access restricted to deliveries only.restricted to deliveries only.
+Entrance to the site is through a public car park with a direct service access restricted to deliveries only.